imbbLab/EPIGENE/README.md

 ####### --data
 The only preparation that has to be done is to create a tab delimited info file that lists the location of all ChIP-seq experiments in bam file format.
+All the bam files should be indexed, the .bai file should be present in the same location as the bam file.
+EPIGENE requires the following histone modifications for active transcription unit prediction:\n
+H3K27ac, H3K4me3, H3K4me1, H3K36m3, H3K27me3, H3K9me3. \n
+The info file should contain the location and sequencing details of these histone modifications.
+The required columns in info file are: "features", 'location" and "sequencing_info".

+features      : list of histone modifcations location      : location of the alignments in bam format, e.g.: 'TEST/DATA/ChIPseq/condition1.H3K27ac.bam'\

-The --data parameter requires the location of
+The --data parameter requires the info file (alongwith the exact location of file if this file is not located in EPIGENE directory)